Home

 If you’re able to unlock the car — whether using the mechanical key or a connected app — the next step is to try starting it.
 For vehicles with push-button start, the system might still detect a weak key fob battery through low-frequency signals.
 Place the key fob directly next to the start button and press it.

-Some vehicles also have a slot near the center console to insert the fob and start the engine even with a dead battery.
+Some vehicles also have a slot near the center console for inserting the fob and starting the engine even with a dead battery.

 5. Call for Professional Help